DigiBP/Team-Watermelons/README.md

 <img src="https://github.com/DigiBP/Team-Watermelons/assets/127488344/9f7dd232-8260-461d-bdb6-2a0e2ffcc197" width="420">

 - As soon as the form is filled and send out, an automated process creates **a unique case number** and confirmation mail with the case-number is send immediately to the requester.
-- In a next step, a sentiment analysis is performed to identify the feeling of the request.
+- In a next step, a **sentiment analysis** is performed to identify the feeling of the request.
-- The feedback is then distributed to the correct department, considering "feedback type" and "sentiment".
+- The case/task is then distributed to the correct department, considering "feedback type" and "sentiment".
+The

 | <img src="https://github.com/DigiBP/Team-Watermelons/assets/127504668/45df5491-9030-437c-b364-cf1f73b8dde8" width="320">                        | <img src="https://github.com/DigiBP/Team-Watermelons/assets/127504668/cbd456c6-2259-49f6-998c-f90fdebaaff0" width="820">                                   |
 | --------------------------------------| ------------------------------------------------ |